jurjsorinliviu/Psi-Vortex/README.md

 > This repository contains implementation code, experiments, and technical documentation accompanying a manuscript under peer review.
 > The manuscript is the authoritative source for formal claims, definitions, and evaluation.

-Ψ-Vortex is a framework for converting electrical measurement data into compact Verilog-A models, automating three of five principal tuning steps within user-specified bounds.
-By combining physics-aware initialization with information-theoretic structure discovery, it accelerates training, compresses model size, and enables latent-state inference from voltage–current data alone.
+Ψ-Vortex is an automated framework for converting raw electrical measurement data into compact, high-fidelity Verilog-A models with minimal manual tuning.
+By combining physics-aware initialization with information-theoretic structure discovery, it automates structure discovery, compresses model size, and enables latent-state inference from voltage–current data alone.
+Latent-coupling recovery is enabled by the recurrent architecture's temporal integration; physics-aware initialization provides a stable, symmetry-aware starting point and a modest precision benefit.
 All validation is performed on synthetic datasets calibrated to published device parameters; experimental validation on fabricated devices remains future work.
 The framework is designed for compact-model development, SPICE-compatible deployment, and virtual prototyping of complex electronic and multi-physics systems.

 ---

-## Automation status
+## 🎉 AUTOMATION STATUS

 ```mermaid
 flowchart LR